The Legacy of Authoritarianism in a Democracy: Empirical Strategy

 \section{Empirical Strategy}

-I use four empirical strategies to present my main findings.
-My first strategy consists of providing descriptive evidence by comparing voting outcomes between INC and non-INC candidates in a constituency across different periods before and after the emergency rule.
+I use five empirical strategies to present my main findings.
+My first strategy consists of providing descriptive evidence by comparing election outcomes between INC and non-INC candidates in a constituency across different periods before and after the emergency rule.
 To provide a visual representation, I present the raw data in a scatter plot.
 I then present the difference in means using simple two-by-two tables.

 Second, I implement a DID strategy and present the results in a regression framework controlling for differences across regions, parties, and election years.
 My baseline estimation equation is: